 On February 4, 2019, the Company sold to Goldman Sachs & Co.
 LLC (the "Holder"), a Purchase Warrant for Common Shares (the "Warrant") pursuant to which the Holder may purchase shares of the Company's Common Stock in an aggregate amount of up to 404,634 shares (the "Warrant Shares").
 The Warrant was sold to the Holder at a purchase price of \$150,000, in a private placement exempt from registration under the Securities Act.
 The Warrant may be exercised by the Holder at any time after August 4, 2019 at an exercise price equal to \$8.86 and will expire on February 4, 2024.
 The Warrant contains standard adjustment provisions in the event of additional stock issuances below the exercise price of the warrant, stock splits, combinations, rights offerings and similar transactions.
 The value of the Warrant was \$2.3 million, and has been classified as an equity instrument in additional paid in capital in the Company's condensed consolidated balance sheets.
 The Company's Common Stock and warrant transactions during Fiscal 2021 triggered certain anti-dilution provisions in the warrants outstanding.
-As a result, the Company issued an additional 8,542 warrants and recorded a deemed dividend amounting to \$15,000 during the three and six months ended September 30, 2020 in the Company's condensed consolidated statements of operations.
+As a result, the Company issued an additional 8,542 warrants and recorded a deemed dividend amounting to \$15,000 during the nine months ended December 31, 2020 in the Company's condensed consolidated statements of operations.
+As of December 31, 2020, the Holder may purchase shares of the Company's Common Stock in an aggregate amount of up to 463,067 shares.

 On December 9, 2019, the Company entered into an Amendment No. 1 to the Purchase Warrant for Common Shares (the "Amendment No. 1") with Special Situations Investing Group II, LLC (as successor in interest to Goldman Sachs & Co.
 LLC) (the "Warrant Holder") that amends the Warrant.
 The Amendment No. 1 amended the Warrant to increase the number of Warrant Shares issuable under the Warrant (on a post-reverse split basis) and to decrease the exercise price from \$8.86 per share (on a post-reverse split basis) to \$3.80 per share (the "Per Share Warrant Exercise Price").
-The Amendment No. 1 also amends the Warrant such that the Per Share Anti-Dilution Price is equal to the Per Share Warrant Exercise Price.
+The Amendment No. 1 also amends the Warrant such that the Per Share hatti-Dilution Price is equal to the Per Share Warrant Exercise Price.
 As a result of the decrease in exercise price, the Company recorded the change in valuation of \$0.3 million as additional debt discount with a corresponding entry to additional paid-in capital in the condensed consolidated balance sheets and statements of stockholders equity.